gateskyle/Im-very-bored/README.md

 ### This webpage is a portfolio for Kyle Gates.
 It includes an about me, contact, and portfolio gallery pages.
 ### It also includes a navbar to each of the pages, and a footer.
 This page is also mobile friendly, and was coded using HTML, CSS, Bootstrap, and was updated to use React.

-### The about me page includes a profile image, two paragraphs(One for education and work history, and one for interest and hobbies), and a section of goals.

 ____________________________________________

 ### Table of Contents